-A Pioneering Columbus Courtroom Helps Trafficking Victims Find Hope
+A Pioneering Ohio Courtroom Helps Trafficking Victims Find Hope

 "I became addicted to drugs and then the trafficker found me," says Vanessa Perkins.
 She's one of CATCH's first successful graduates.

-Perkins was sexually abused as a young girl, and started drinking and doing drugs when she was only 12.
+Perkins was sexually abused as a young girl and started drinking and doing drugs when she was only 12.

 "He preyed on my vulnerabilities on purpose, knew what he was doing," she says.
-"From drug addiction to love, to family, to loyalty.
+"From drug addiction, to love, to family, to loyalty.
 He preyed on all of that stuff I was missing."

-In a twist Perkins says she never could have imagined, years after completing the program, Judge Herbert asked her to be the bailiff in his court — the very court that helped her recover.
-Now she helps other women who are going through what she did, years ago.
+In a twist Perkins says she never could have imagined, years after completing the program, Herbert asked her to be the bailiff in his court — the very court that helped her recover.
+Now she helps other women who are going through what she did years ago.

 "They're like, if you can do it, I can do it.
 Especially if I happened to be out there with them," she says.
 "Cause there's people that come in that we was on the streets together."

-CATCH has found success keeping women out of the system, regardless of if they cross the graduation stage – the recidivism rate for women in prostitution nationwide is 80 percent.
+CATCH has found success keeping women out of the system, regardless of if they cross the graduation stage — the recidivism rate for women in prostitution nationwide is 80%.
 That number drops by half for women enrolled in CATCH for any amount of time, and even further to 20% for the women who make it to graduation.